Honey Sriracha Glazed Salmon Delightful and Simple Dish

 How can I make it less spicy?

 To cut the spice, reduce the amount of Sriracha.
 Start with just one tablespoon and taste the glaze.
 You can also add more honey.
 This balances the heat with sweetness.
 Another idea is to add a bit of plain yogurt or sour cream as a topping.
 It cools down the dish nicely.
-For the full recipe, check out the earlier section.

 In this blog post, we explored making Honey Sriracha Glazed Salmon.
 You learned about key ingredients, preparation steps, and tips for the best flavor.
 We also discussed cooking variations, storage, and common questions.